£40.00

 Starting at Clapham the route climbs past Ingleborough Cave, Trow Gill and Gaping Gill to the fine summit.
 The summit plateau is full of interest and excellent on a good day.
 The descent passes through the Ingleborough Nature Reserve which has , in my opinion, the finest stretch of limestone pavements in the country.

-7 miles
+11.5 miles

 The mountains of the Yorkshire Dales are often under valued.
 The approaches and opportunities on all these walks visit rarely visited parts of the Yorkshire Dales.
 These are great walks for the explorer in us all.

 The walks are full day and involve between 1,500 and 2,500 feet of climbing so a good degree of fitness is required.
+However despite the length of some of the walks they are generally straightforward on good, mainly grassy paths so the miles tend to pass quickly.
+It is different to the Lake District where the distance may be shorter but the walking harder!

-The walks start in the following:
+The walks start at the following locations:

 Pen-y-Ghent: Horton in Ribblesdale